benmcdonough20/bosonic-qiskit-tutorials/bosonic_qiskit_textbook/README.md

 Introduction and motivation for considering Wigner distributions.
 Weyl quantization and recovering the trace from the Weyl transformation.
 The Wigner function as a Weyl transformation of the density matrix.
 Properties of the Wigner function including normalization, negativity, and real-valuedness.
 More generalized discussion of minimum-uncertainty states as Gaussians and a derivation of the Wigner function of a minimum-uncertainty state.

 ### Gates
 The Baker-Campbell-Hausedorff Lemma and Heisenburg's equations of motion.
-Discussion of the properties Gaussian gates including the following:
+Discussion of the properties of Gaussian gates including the following:

 * Phase space rotation
 * Displacement